whitew1994WW/InterviewTask/README.md

 * Which artist is created the most artwork by total surface area?
 * Did any artists have artwork acquired during their lifetime?
 * Please review the quality of the data, and present any issues
 * Please group the artworks into as many clusters as you feel is appropriate, using attributes from both the artist and artworks tables, and assign each artwork to this new cluster.
+* Identify other potential areas of value within the dataset and how you went about describing and evaluating that use of data

 # The test submission